ryansnorek/rex/README.md

 ### Introduction

 This is a full-stack project for saving and sharing movie and show recommendations with friends.
 The frontend for this project was built using **React** and organized with **Redux/thunk**.
-The backend was built with Node, Express, and Postgres.
+The backend was built with **Node, Express, and Postgres**.
 The repo can be found here https://github.com/ryansnorek/rexy-backend